AndreoOS/stadium-explorer/README.md

 # ISI - stadium explorer

 ## About
-- This repository contains a project for visualizing all of the Champions League Final Stadiums in an ArcGIS mao
+- This repository contains a project for visualizing all of the Champions League Final Stadiums in an ArcGIS map
 - It has been created using `npm create vite@latest`

 ## How to run